Carreau/phd-dissertation/parts/part4.rst

     labeled in green.
 Scale bar 5µm.

-..
-(ARE YOU SURE?
-THIS STILL SEEMS TO BE A HUGE CONCENTRATION!)
-..
-Yes it is 0.9 µM, I checked with K

 To visualise the interface between the liposomes, and to avoid the use of fluorescent lipids that may affect the membrane mechanics :cite:`Sandre1999` the inside